argoproj/argo-workflows/docs/upgrading.md

 1. If you don't actually need the archived workflows anymore, simply delete them with `delete from argo_archived_workflows` and the migration will complete almost instantly.
 2. Using a variation of [Altering a Postgres Column with Minimal Downtime](https://making.lyst.com/2020/05/26/altering-a-postgres-column-with-minimal-downtime/), it's possible to manually perform this migration with nearly no downtime.
 This is a two-step process;
-    1. Before the migration, run the following queries to create a temporary `workflowjsonb` column and populate it with the existing data.
+    1. Before the upgrade, run the following queries to create a temporary `workflowjsonb` column and populate it with the existing data.
 This is safe to do whilst running version 3.5 because the column types are compatible.

          ```sql
          -- Add temporary workflowjsonb column